Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 [5.
 Create an AutoUnattend.xml Answer File to initially setup Windows.](AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md#5-create-an-autounattendxml-answer-file-to-initially-setup-windows)

+6. Install Windows Using AutoUnattend.xml File

-6. Download Windows updates using the update services.
+Download Windows updates using the update services.
 7. Install required End User Apps.
 8. Finish setting up Windows and tweaking it to suit.
 9. Generalise the Image.